Do you have an old sweater kicking around that you never wear?

 GET THE PATTERNS HERE

-Patterns to make these items can be found in my store, my Etsy shop.
+Patterns for making these items can be found in my Etsy shop.

 Texture: An upcycled sweater will vary in thickness and texture.
-Some sweaters are good for some things and not so good for others.
+Some sweaters are suitable for certain occasions and not so well-suited for others.

 Medium Weight: Good for most projects.

-Thin Weight: Good for lining things like mittens & hats.
-(Cashmere sweaters work really well).
-Not good for projects that need any kind of structure to them.
+Thin Weight: Ideal for lining items such as mittens & hats.
+(Cashmere sweaters work well).

-I like to use the inside of the sweater as the outside on a lot of my projects.
+I often use the inside of the sweater as the outside on many of my projects.
 This adds a different texture and gives some character.

 What to do with the felted wool sweater scraps?